-Further rehabilitation should follow this period of rest.
 A biomechanical assessment is helpful once the pain has subsided to see movement quality and address tight or weak areas that may have contributed to the injury or impact recovery.
-In addition, building strength in the leg muscles around the knee joint will help support the knee.
+Building strength in the leg muscles around the knee joint will help support the knee.

 Recovery from a grade 1 MCL injury is between 1-4 weeks.